robbrockbank/calico-mesos-deployments/docs/DockerizedDeployment.md

     docker ps | grep mesos-master
     sudo systemctl status mesos-master

-## 4. Etcd
+### 4. Etcd
+The etcd service is configured to bind to port 2379 and 4001 on the host.
+If you have a firewall enabled, open these ports.
+If you are using firewalld, run the following commands:

+    sudo firewall-cmd --zone=public --add-port=2379/tcp --permanent
+    sudo firewall-cmd --zone=public --add-port=4001/tcp --permanent
+    sudo systemctl restart firewalld

-`etcd` needs your fully qualified domain name to start correctly.
+etcd needs your fully qualified domain name to start correctly.
 The included unit file looks for this value in `/etc/sysconfig/etcd`.

     sudo sh -c 'echo FQDN=`hostname -f` > /etc/sysconfig/etcd'
     docker pull quay.io/coreos/etcd:v2.2.0